Meteorological history of Hurricane Harvey

-Hurricane Harvey was the costliest tropical cyclone on record (tied with Hurricane Katrina of 2005), inflicting roughly $125 billion in damage across the Houston metropolitan area and Southeast Texas.
+Hurricane Harvey was the costliest tropical cyclone on record (tied with Hurricane Katrina of 2005), and the costliest tropical cyclone on record in the state of Texas, inflicting roughly $125 billion in damage across the Houston metropolitan area and Southeast Texas.
 It lasted from mid-August until early September 2017, with many records for rainfall and landfall intensity set during that time.
 The eighth named storm, third hurricane, and first major hurricane of the 2017 Atlantic hurricane season, Harvey originated from a broad area of low pressure southwest of Cape Verde that was first monitored on August 13.
 Tracking steadily westward, the disturbance developed strong convection, a well-defined circulation, and sustained tropical storm-force winds, leading to the classification of Tropical Storm Harvey late on August 17.
 Moderate easterly vertical wind shear kept Harvey weak, as it continued westwards into the Caribbean Sea; despite repeated predictions for gradual intensification by the National Hurricane Center, Harvey eventually opened up into a tropical wave on August 19.
 The remnants of Harvey continued to move westwards and reached the Yucatán Peninsula on August 22, and were forecast to regenerate into a tropical cyclone after exiting land.